grackle-project/grackle/doc/source/Python.rst

 .. _python:

-Pygrackle: Running Grackle in Python
+Gracklepy: Running Grackle in Python
 ====================================

-Grackle comes with a Python interface, called Pygrackle, which provides access to all of Grackle's functionality.
+Grackle comes with a Python interface, called Gracklepy, which provides access to all of Grackle's functionality.

 To install Pygackle, you'll need to make sure that HDF5 and a fortran compiler are installed (for building the Grackle library itself).

-Pygrackle's runtime-dependencies are:
+Gracklepy's runtime-dependencies are:

 - `h5py <https://www.h5py.org/>`__
 - `matplotlib <https://matplotlib.org/>`__